Jach/lgame/README.md

 simple games in Common Lisp using [cl-sdl2](https://github.com/lispgames/cl-sdl2).

+This is very pre-alpha quality and as such I don't really recommend it to others yet except perhaps along with [lgame-examples](https://github.com/Jach/lgame-examples) as a reference.
+This is why I haven't even asked for it to be included into quicklisp yet, but that may change in the future.

+# Usage

+Because this isn't in quicklisp, you should first clone it to ~/quicklisp/local-projects/ or put a symlink there so that your local quicklisp and ASDF can find it.
+Try to quickload it and verify all its dependencies are loaded.
+In particular, you'll need to first install some libraries to your OS if you haven't done so already:

+* SDL2
+* SDL2-image
+* SDL2-mixer
+* SDL2-ttf

 # Library Philosophy

 The goal of lgame is not to duplicate pygame's API entirely, or even to wrap